simbo1905/thinbus-php-srp-demo/README.md

 php -S localhost:8000
 ```

-If that doesn't work try a couple of different webbrowsers (chrome, firefox, edge/safari) to see if it is a browser JavaScript compatibility problem.
+If that doesn't work try a couple of different browsers (chrome, firefox, edge/safari) to check if it is a browser JavaScript compatibility problem.
 Then raise an issue naming all the browser versions you tested with and the results.
 Bonus marks for using the browser developer tools to capture the network traffic (particularly the AJAX calls) to see if the server put any error messages
 into the traffic which may break the demo code.
 Further bonus marks for including any browser JS console output and any PHP scripting engine logs which may
 indicate what the problem might be.

 If you got this far and couldn't find any problems with the demo code running locally then next try deploying the demo code to your main webserver.
+Your webserver might not have permission to write to `/tmp/srp_db.txt` see the documentation above about where that is hardcoded in the demo to change it.
 If the demo works locally but doesnt work on your main server then I suggest you use the browser developer tools to compare the network traffic
 (particularly the AJAX calls) that happen when running locally verses running on your main server to see if the server traffic indicates a server configuration problem.

 If you got this far and could not find any problems running the demo code locally nor on your server then I assume you are having problems using the thinbus library
 code in your own application.
 Deploy the demo app onto the same server as your own app and use browser developer tools to inspect the network traffic (particularly the AJAX calls)
 to compare what the traffic looks like between the working demo app and your own app.
 If the browser traffic seems okay double check that all the necessary config and database data
-is being loaded correctly.
+is being both saved and loaded correctly.

 ## License